MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-apps.md

 ## Auto install approved apps based on admin approval

 Auto install approved apps feature automatically adds approved apps in Teams client of the permitted users.
-The functionality respects all admin governance controls and only installs apps that the users have used although outside Teams.
+The functionality respects all admin governance controls and only installs apps that the users use outside Teams.
 It reduces manual intervention to add an app and improves user productivity by preventing context-switching.
 To know more about the feature, see [Auto install approved apps in Teams](auto-install-approved-apps.md).

 ## Stop app usage and remove app

 As an admin, you can [delete custom apps](teams-custom-app-policies-and-settings.md#delete-custom-apps-from-your-organizations-catalog) from your organization's store but can't remove the third-party apps that are available in the Teams store.
 To prevent app addition and usage by users, you can [block an app for everyone](#allow-or-block-apps) or [use permission policy](teams-app-permission-policies.md#create-an-app-permission-policy) to stop selected users from using an app.
-You can't remove or uninstall the apps that are already added by users.
+You can't remove or uninstall the apps that are currently added by users.
 Blocking the apps prevents users from using it.

 Blocked apps may still have access to data from the teams that the apps were added to.
 To turn off app data access, a Global Administrator, an Application Administrator, or a Cloud Application Administrator must [turn off user sign-in in the Microsoft Entra admin center](/azure/active-directory/manage-apps/disable-user-sign-in-portal?pivots=portal).